alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

     <old-oid> <new-oid> <reference>

 Reference names of commands of AGit-Flow style `git push` have different prefixes other than "refs/heads/" and "refs/tags/".
-We introduced a new git config variable "receive.executeCommandsHooksRef" for Git to recognize the special commands for AGit-Flow.
+We introduced a new git config variable "receive.executeCommandsHookRefs" for Git to recognize the special commands for AGit-Flow.
 For example, we use the following settings for Alibaba code platform:

     git config --system --add receive.executeCommandsHookRefs refs/for/
     git config --system --add receive.executeCommandsHookRefs refs/drafts/
     git config --system --add receive.executeCommandsHookRefs refs/for-review/

 The above git commands add three values for config variable "receive.executeCommandsHookRefs".
-Commands from clients matched either value of this config variable will be marked with a particular tag to be handle differently later.
+Commands from clients matched either value of this config variable will be marked with a particular tag to be handled differently later.

-#### execute-commands Hook
+#### New execute-commands Hook

-The commands marked with the particular tag, will not be sent to the processors such as the "pre-receive" hook and the internal `execute_commands` function.
+The commands marked with the particular tag will not be sent to the processors such as the "pre-receive" hook and the internal `execute_commands` function.
 They will be executed by a new external hook: "execute-commands".

-First, these commands will be sent to the "execute-commands--pre-receive" hook to check permissions, etc. If the "execute-commands--pre-receive" hook does not exist, will execute the "execute-commands" hook with "--pre-receive" as its only option.
-If it fails to execute, will stop futher executions and return errors to the user.
+First, these commands will be sent to the "execute-commands--pre-receive" hook to check permissions, etc. If the "execute-commands--pre-receive" hook does not exist, Git will execute the "execute-commands" hook with "--pre-receive" as its only option.
+If the execution failed, it would stop further executions and return errors to the user.

 Then, git will execute the "execute-commands" hook instead of the internal `execute_commands` function on these commands to update the repository.
 This time this hook takes no arguments but gets the same information as the "pre-receive" hook does on its standard input and environment.

-The "execute-commands" hook implemented in Alibaba code platform will try to call a restrul API to create a pull request.
+The "execute-commands" hook implemented in Alibaba code platform will try to call a RESTful API to create a pull request.
 Parameters for the API are from the command and push options sent from the user.
 For example, the user may push to a special reference like "refs/for/release/2.0/my/topic".
-The hook will try to find a matching local branch, first, try "refs/heads/release", then "refs/heads/release/2.0", etc. If it finds a local branch such as "refs/heads/release/2.0" in the repository, then the remaining part of the special reference, "my/topic", will be treated as a source branch for creating/update a pull request.
+The hook will try to find a matching local branch, first, try "refs/heads/release", then "refs/heads/release/2.0", etc. If it finds a local branch such as "refs/heads/release/2.0" in the repository, then the remaining part of the special reference, "my/topic", will be treated as a source branch for creating/updating a pull request.

 Whether the pull request is created/updated or not, a message will be sent to the user through standard error for notification.